carternadain/Mind-Walk/README.md

 # Mind Walk

 Mind Walk is a self-help app designed to guide you on a journey towards stress relief, pressure management, and a positive self-image.
-Take a step towards a healthier mind and a more fulfilling life with Mind Walk.
+Take a step towards a healthier mind and a better life with Mind Walk.

 ## Live Site

-Visit the live site: [Mind Walk](https://letstakeamindwalk.netlify.app/)
+Visit the live site: [Mind Walk](http://mind-walk.web.app)

 ## Features